 Our operations include the use, handling, storage, transportation, generation and disposal of hazardous substances.
 As a result, we are subject to various local, state, federal and foreign laws and regulations relating to the use of these hazardous substances, their associated occupational health and safety and the protection of the environment.
-Our facilities are regularly audited by third parties on behalf of our customers and governmental authorities to ensure that we conform at all times with all applicable laws and regulations including meeting ISO practices at all ISO certified plants and FDA and GMP practices at our Lubbeck facility.
+Our facilities are regularly audited by third parties on behalf of our customers and governmental authorities to ensure that we conform at all times with all applicable laws and regulations including meeting ISO practices at all ISO-certified plants and FDA and Good Manufacturing Practices (GMP) requirements at our facility in Lubbeck, Germany.

-One of our facilities in Tilly, Belgium is currently undergoing corrective measures under a remediation plan as a result of industrial legacy at this site, which has been in industrial use for more than 100 years, and in order to comply with more stringent environmental regulations.
+Our facility in Tilly, Belgium is currently undergoing corrective measures under a remediation plan as a result of industrial legacy at this site, which has been in industrial use for more than 100 years, and in order to comply with more stringent environmental regulations.
 The remediation plan has been approved by the local authorities and estimated associated costs have been properly accounted for.
-The environmental permit is of our Tilly facility is valid until October 2017.
+The environmental permit for our Tilly facility is valid until October 2017.